About 6 months before the COVID-19 pandemic hit, I landed a job writing about scientific breathwork.

 I’m a trained classical violinist.
 I’ve been playing since I was 5.

-But in 2008, out of the blue, I had a back injury, a slipped disc in my lumbar spine that put me out of action.
+In 2008, out of the blue, I had a back injury.
+A slipped disc in my lumbar spine that put me out of action.
 Realising I wouldn’t be picking up the fiddle for a while, I signed up for an intensive postgraduate course at the London School of Journalism.

 London School of Journalism, Class of 2009